alxhill/kutt-out-gallery/README.md

 * Form validation
 * Add WAY better handling of the initial setup phase - at the very least when there's no galleries, better when there's no database
 * Add the final two static pages *in progress*
-* Make everything sortable. *in progress*
-* Remove all hardcoded /gallery/ links in place of dynamically generated ones.
+* Remove all hardcoded /gallery/ links in place of dynamically generated ones, in both PHP and JS.